repository-service-tuf/repository-service-tuf/docs/source/guide/general/usage.rst

 .. note::

-    If you provide users with download or update tools, you need to add functionality to your tools to check the signed metadata.
+    When providing users with download or update capabilities, it is necessary to add signed metadata checkpoints to the functionality tools.